Upcoming Webinars

 Goals: The webinar series expands upon the mentorship and training provided at the highly successful Neuro-EM Retreat.
 The broad range of practical topics are intended to help trainees establish and successfully direct an independent, NIH-funded research program.

-Logistics: The series will be held via Zoom on the below Thursdays in 2025.
+Logistics: Webinars will be held via Zoom on the below Thursdays in 2026.
 All sessions will last one hour and begin at 1pm PT / 2pm MT / 3pm CT / 4pm ET.
-The webinar link for all sessions is: https://umich.zoom.us/j/97054015017?pwd=ElDVyDsSU3n3q05wqauYrThMaqSHAf.1 (password: K12).
-Click VIEW EVENT for each session below to download the calendar invite for any webinars of interest.
+Click VIEW EVENT for each session below to download the calendar invite and zoom link for any webinars of interest.

-Recordings: Each webinar will be recorded and posted on our Resources page within one month.
+Recordings: Each webinar is recorded and posted within one month.
+See prior webinars from 2025 on our Resources page.

 Alternative Funding Sources for Neuro-EM Research